 You've carefully crafted a resume highlighting your skills and experience as an administrative assistant.
 You've made sure to match your skills with the requirements of the job description.
-But if you think you can get by with a cut-and-paste cover letter — or, worse, none at all — you‘re probably wasting your time.
+But if you think you can get by with a cut-and-paste cover letter — or, worse, without one at all — you‘re probably wasting your time.

 Now, it's time to highlight your skills and work experience.
 The goal is to touch on what you have to offer the organization without getting too longwinded or simply rehashing what's in your resume.
-Rather than just writing out a list of your job duties, highlight areas where you've made a measurable impact in your organization:
+Rather than just writing a list of your job duties, highlight areas where you've made a measurable impact in your organization:

 As an administrative assistant, I am a jack-of-all-trades, and I am looking to expand my role to meet the diverse needs of a fast-paced company such as yours.
-I multitask well thanks to my organizational and time management skills, and I welcome the challenge of meeting tight deadlines.
+I multitask well, thanks to my organizational and time management skills, and I welcome the challenge of meeting tight deadlines.
 I'm also a natural problem solver, always on the lookout for ways to maximize efficiency and provide solutions that benefit the organization.

 A customized cover letter is more than just a preface.
-It's good PR for your resume, an invitation to an employer to read the attached information and select you for an interview.
-Use the cover letter example above as the basis to craft a compelling document of your own.
+It's good PR for your resume, a compelling invitation to an employer to read the attached information and select you for an interview.
+Use the cover letter ideas above as the basis for crafting a compelling document of your own.

 If you need help finding new administrative job opportunities, contact the recruiters at Robert Half.